YevUA/BetterLinearMCP/README.md

    ```

 4. Replace `your-api-key-here` with your actual Linear API key
+5. Replace `path/to/global/node_modules` with the actual path to your global node_modules folder

-5. Restart your AI assistant
+6. Restart your AI assistant

 ## Using Linear MCP